zoff-kollektiv/cifar/data/persons/3-alaa-mubarak.md

 typeOfSanctions: Asset freeze and prohibition to make funds available
 startOfSanctions: |
   21.03.2011
-story: >-
+---
   Alaa, Mubarak's older son was a businessman who owned a company that services most of the airlines in Egypt but unlike his younger sibling, show no interest in politics.
 Both sons were known for their extraagant and luxurious lifestyles during their father's 30-year reign.

-  Investigations that followed the Panama Papers leak revealed Alaa as the owner of Pan World Investments, an investment fund for the Mubarak family of nearly
-  $1 billion incorporated by Mossack Fonseca.
+  Investigations that followed the Panama Papers leak revealed Alaa as the owner of Pan World Investments, an investment fund for the Mubarak family of nearly $1 billion incorporated by Mossack Fonseca.
   Alongisde his father and older brother, Alaa was Initially sentenced for three years in prison for diverting millions of public money to maintain presidential palaces.
   In September 2018, Alaa was arrested along with his brother Gamal, accused of manipulating the stock market.
----